-- Important options such as Carrier coordination are incorporated. - ATPO weather is kept as it is a much better design than PTO. - Task Forces (TF) are used to refer to all ship stacks. - TFs are in one of a few states.
-Unsupplied, Unmarked (I can use them for moves and reactions), Standby (can React and do Offensives) or Active (been used for successful Reaction or Offensives). - As per ATPO, Interception is only possible from Standby marked TF's in Offensives. - Rules concerning with Special Forces or Weapons are grouped. - Rules such as Reinforcements and production are written for the extended game 1937-1945 - Rules for Special Events grouped and linked back to Victory Conditions to make them important decisions. - I personally do not like the APTO Land CRT.
-I use the PTO Land CRT but that is up to you. - Red text indicated what was removed in case I slipped up. - Removed Forward. - Counter Symbols now in Appendix - Map clarifications in Appendix
+- Important options such as Carrier coordination are incorporated. - Task Forces (TF) are used to refer to all ship stacks. - TF's are with unmarked (I can use them), Standby (can React and do Offensives) or Active (been used for successful Reaction or Offensives) - Reactive Interception is only possible from Standby marked TF's so that I don't get mixed up on what has moved. - Rules concerning with Special Forces or Weapons are grouped. - Rules for Special Events grouped and linked back to Victory Conditions to make them important decisions.

+- Thailand is a Japanese Ally

+- I personally do not like the APTO Land CRT.

+I use the PTO Land CRT.